Business Model: Blueprint for Success

 - To create an entirely new market

 The Business model Canvas is a great visual worksheet and tool for designing and fine-tuning business models.
-The prototype of a computer aided business model editor
+The

 It is good to be reminded that a start up or new venture's quest for the best business model should consist of three stages: